daphne-eu/daphne/doc/development/BuildingDaphne.md

 ### How long does a build take?

-The first run will take a while, due to long compilation times of the dependencies.
-But they only have to be compiled once (except updates).
+The first run will take a while, due to long compilation times of the dependencies (~40 minutes on a 12 vcore laptop, ~10 minutes on a 128 vcore cluster node).
+But they only have to be compiled once (except updates) .
 Following builds only take a few seconds/minutes.

 Contents:
  - [Usage of the build script](#1-usage-of-the-build-script)
  - [Extension of the build script](#2-extension)

 ---